 Tricks of the Tweet

 Now that you are up and running, you might want to look at applications to help you tweet.
-There are myriads of third party applications that will help you to auto-follow (Seeismic).
-Run a Google search on applications and you will have enough to go through.
+There are myriads of third party applications that will help you to auto-follow, such as Seeismic, Hootsuite, or Buffer.
+More tools at Top 3 Twitter Tools for Twitter Experts.

-Remember that Twitter is obviously not the be all and end all of your quest for new employment.
-Twitter complements your other activities and consider it another string to your bow.
+Remember that Twitter is obviously not the be-all and end-all of your quest for new employment.
+Twitter complements your other activities, so consider it another string to your bow.

 Please share your experience of Twitter and whether it’s helped you?